 We also hope to help ease your transition into your new role and your classes at Texas Woman’s University.
 The CFE views this handbook as the beginning of a dialogue that we invite you to continue throughout your career at TWU.
 Please stop by our Center on the 3rd floor of Stoddard Hall and let us know how your first year is going!

-TWU Mission Statement
+TWU Purpose and Mission

 A Brief History of Texas Woman’s University